Documenting the interconnectedness of all life,

 GDFP is also sponsoring a film by award-winning documentary filmmaker Bill Megalos.
 Stuck in the Doorway, begun in May, 2017, chronicles the story of the challenges faced by refugees who arrived in Greece after EU countries closed their borders to them, and Greece's commitment to welcome, succor, and ultimately integrate the thousands of refugees on its soil.

 How to Donate

-A PayPal link is coming soon, as well as our own website.
+You can donate through PayPal on our website www.globaldiversityfilm.org.
 As of April, 2017, we are under the non-profit sponsorship of Perception International, so all your contributions will be fully tax-deductible.
 Great thanks to our former sponsor, SkySpirit Foundation.

 Please make out checks to Perception International, with GDFP in the memo, and send to: